biospi/seaMass/README.md

 ## Requirements

 seaMass is an R package that works on Windows, MacOS and Linux.
 Small studies (n=4 vs n=4) will take about one to two hours to process with default control parameters.
 Large studies (e.g. 100 samples) could take overnight or longer.
 Memory requirements are dependent on the amount of data in the largest block of assays (Each iTraq/TMT run is a separate block, whereas in label-free/SILAC/DIA the blocks are user-preference).
 Typically 16-32Gb of memory is required.
-To reduce memory usage at the expense of speed, reduce the number of CPU threads via the 'nthread' parameter of the seaMass 'control' object (see tutorial below).
+To reduce memory usage at the expense of speed, reduce the number of CPU threads via the 'nthread' parameter of the seaMass 'control' objects (see tutorial below).

 ## Installation